webmad1019-1/w4d3/README.md

 - Ironbeers - request and display beers using a wrapper in the front end using simple promises
 - CRUD and modelise recipes using Mongoose

+# Tomorrow - day w4d4

+- More on Express interaction using HTTP Verbs
+- More on Mongoose interaction using Mongoose

 # Goals

 - Learn how to create reusable pieces of HTML from the back end